 In various passages in Matthew’s gospel, Jesus predicts his imminent trial, whipping, death, burial and resurrection – see 16:1-4, 21; 17:9, 12, 22-23.
-For example, “Behold, we are going up to Jerusalem; and the Son of Man will be delivered to the chief priests and scribes, and they will condemn him to death, and deliver him to the Gentiles to be mocked and scourged and crucified, and he will be raised on the third day” (Matt 20:18-19).
+For example, “See, we are going up to Jerusalem.
+And the Son of Man will be delivered over to the chief priests and scribes, and they will condemn him to death and deliver him over to the Gentiles to be mocked and flogged and crucified, and he will be raised on the third day” (Matt 20:18-19).

 Jesus is Lord of the Sabbath

 How could Jesus make such a statement, one which was a claim to deity, if he wasn’t God?
-When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, “the seventh day is a sabbath to the LORD your God…..For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day; therefore the LORD blessed the sabbath day and hallowed it” (Exod 20:10-11).
+When God gave the Ten Commandments to Israel, in the fourth Commandment which is that concerning the Sabbath, he says in part, “the seventh day is a Sabbath to the LORD your God…..For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day.
+Therefore the LORD blessed the Sabbath day and made it holy” (Exod 20:10-11).
 How could any mere man or prophet make such a claim if it wasn’t true?
 Jesus’s statement that he is Lord of the Sabbath shows that he is identifying himself with the creator God; and therefore if he chooses to break the Sabbath by working, it is his prerogative to do so because the Sabbath is his alone.

 Jesus is Lord of the temple

-“And Jesus entered the temple of God and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
-He said to them, ‘It is written, ‘My house shall be called a house of prayer’; but you make it a den of robbers’” (Matt 21:12-13).
+“And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
+He said to them, ‘It is written, ‘My house shall be called a house of prayer’, but you make it a den of robbers’” (Matt 21:12-13).

 Jesus called the temple “My house”.
 It was the place where God’s presence was on earth; where daily sacrifices were offered to God to atone for the sins of the people; where the people came to worship God and to pray – and Jesus called it his house.
 “This cleansing of the temple was His first official act after entering Jerusalem.
 By it He unmistakably asserted His lordship over the temple” (MacDonald p 1204).